 Pray for the best.
 Prepare for the worst.

-Church insurance throughout Tennessee in Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
+Church insurance throughout Tennessee in Knoxville, Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
 Also serving the surrounding states of Kentucky, Illinois, Missouri and Alabama.

 A church is so much more than a place of worship—it’s also a community center, an employer and oftentimes, a home.
 We offer customized insurance options that fit all of these unique needs.